RiftValleySoftware/RVS_CalendarInput/README.md

 There are no dependencies for the widget, or the test harness app.

 ## HOW DO WE USE IT?
+The widget consists of just [one single source file](https://github.com/RiftValleySoftware/RVS_CalendarInput/blob/master/Sources/RVS_CalendarInput/RVS_CalendarInput.swift).
+That's all that is needed for your project.
+Everything else is testing and documentation.
+You can access this file in several ways.

 ### INSTALLATION

 #### Where to Get the Package